aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 By default, an **ECS cluster** uses an auto-scaling group to add more **nodes** (container hosts) and uses a load balancer to perform container orchestration across all those nodes, placing containers intelligently across container hosts.

+> [!NOTE]
+> In the shared responsibility model, you manage the container hosts and the operating system that the container host uses but services like ECS and EKS will handle the container orchestration for you.
+So here's what you're responsible for:
+> - **scaling**: either manually scaling or setting up an auto-scaling group to add more container hosts.
+> - **patching**: patching the container host OS and updating it

 Here’s the difference between Fargate and EC2 container hosts in AWS ECS: